 We are actually the only wedding chapel in L.A. with free parking options:

-The main lot in front of our location is free to guests on a first come first serve basis.
-However, parking is not unlimited.
+The main lot in front of our location is free to guests on a first come first serve basis, but there is Not limitless parking.
 I suggest that invited guests practice “carpooling” as best as possible.
-That will also help when heading to the next location such as a restaurant or someone’s house.
-Or encourage the use of UBER & LYFT to keep the party going.
+That will also help when heading to the next location such as a restaurant or someone’s house for a reception if it is not being held here.
+Or use UBER & LYFT for convenience.

 There is also free street parking available on La Brea Ave, 8th and 9th st. We are located on La Brea Ave between 8th and 9th.
 Sycamore Ave. also has free 2 hour parking.

-The other nearby parking option is $2.50 an hour at the “Lassens” Market public lot on the corner 8th and La Brea, half a block from us.
-(710 South La Brea Ave, Los Angeles, CA 90036.)
-It is even free for 90 min with any purchase, like water or anything.
+The other nearby parking option is a public paid parking indoor parking lot at “Lassens” on 8th St just a few feet east of La Brea Ave, half a block from us.
+(The lot is at 710 South La Brea Ave, Los Angeles, CA 90036.)
+It is even free for 90 min with any purchase, like water or chocolate.

+Can I get a refund?
 We need to change our wedding plans.
-Can we?

 We are running late.
 What can we do?